basho-labs/little_riak_book/en/02-concepts.md

 Unlike relational databases, but similar to document and columnar stores, objects cannot be joined by Riak.
 Client code is responsible for accessing values and merging them, or by other code such as mapreduce.

-The ability to easily join data across physical servers is a tradeoff that seperates single node databases like relational and graph, from naturally partitionable systems like document, columnar, and key/value stores.
+The ability to easily join data across physical servers is a tradeoff that separates single node databases like relational and graph, from naturally partitionable systems like document, columnar, and key/value stores.

 This limitation changes how you model data.
 Relational normalization (organizing data to reduce redundancy) exists for systems that can cheaply join data together per request.
 However, the ability to spread data across multiple nodes requires a denormalized approach, where some data is duplicated, and computed values may be stored for the sake of performance.
 </aside>